Tim Fain: Compositions

 Fain composed the score and performed on the soundtrack to the 2014 documentary Untouchable: Children of God which deals with the lives of two young girls who were rescued from working in Indian brothels.

 In 2015, Fain composed Resonance, a short work for violin and orchestra which was used for a Google Jump VR music film directed by Jessica Brillhart.
 The collaboration with Google, recorded with Eric Jacobsen conducting The Knights, marked YouTube's release of its 360 spatial audio capabilities.

 In 2016, he composed Freedom for violin and orchestra, the recording of which was released to raise awareness about modern slavery.
 Proceeds from sales and downloads of Freedom went toward Made in a Free World, an NGO focused on work in this area.

 Fain composed the score to Interpretation of Dreams, a 2018, 4-episode virtual reality series directed by Graham Sack, and distributed by Samsung.

 Fain composed and performed the interactive musical score for Metamorphic, a social VR film experience which premiered at the 2020 Sundance Film Festival.

+In 2020, Fain performed a duo recital with pianist Simone Dinnerstein at the Bitterroot Performing Arts Center, and also solo recitals at Pro Musica in San Miguel de Allende, Mexico.

 Fain released his track Glacial in honor of Earth Day 2020, as a celebration of our planet and a call to action to combat climate change.
+The track was also used in the Sierra Club's Outdoors for All campaign in 2021.

+In 2021, Fain premiered his own violin concerto, Edge of A Dream, with conductor Jacomo Bairos and the Amarillo Symphony.

+Fain collaborated with Sleeping At Last on Saturn which was used in a Ralph Lauren ad campaign in April 2022.